japila-books/apache-spark-internals/docs/deploy/ExternalShuffleBlockHandler.md

 = ExternalShuffleBlockHandler

-*ExternalShuffleBlockHandler* is a xref:network:RpcHandler.adoc[].
+*ExternalShuffleBlockHandler* is a network:RpcHandler.md[].

-When created, ExternalShuffleBlockHandler requires a xref:network:OneForOneStreamManager.adoc[] and xref:network:TransportConf.adoc[] with a `registeredExecutorFile` to create a `ExternalShuffleBlockResolver`.
+When created, ExternalShuffleBlockHandler requires a network:OneForOneStreamManager.md[] and network:TransportConf.md[] with a `registeredExecutorFile` to create a `ExternalShuffleBlockResolver`.

 It <<handleMessage, handles two `BlockTransferMessage` messages>>: <<OpenBlocks, OpenBlocks>> and <<RegisterExecutor, RegisterExecutor>>.